RTL Group’s strategy is built on three priorities: core, growth, and alliances and partnerships.

 These disposals are consistent with RTL Group’s strategy to focus on growing its European digital businesses in the areas of streaming and advertising technology, alongside the Group’s global content business, Fremantle.

 RTL Group is building national streaming champions in the European countries where it has leading families of TV channels.
-These streaming services capitalise on the Group’s competitive advantage in local programming to complement global services such as Netflix, Amazon Prime and Disney+.
+These streaming services capitalise on the Group’s competitive advantage in local programming to complement global services such as Netflix, Prime Video and Disney+.

 RTL Group’s content business, Fremantle, is one of the world’s largest creators, producers and distributors of scripted and unscripted content.
-Fremantle runs an international network of teams across production and distribution in 27 countries.
+Fremantle runs an international network of teams across production and distribution in 28 countries.
 The company is responsible for more than 11,000 hours of programming each year, and distributes content worldwide.

-RTL Group confirms that Fremantle’s Adjusted EBITA margin is expected to increase to 9 per cent by 2026.
-Fremantle continues to target full-year revenue of €3 billion in the mid-term, including the acquisition of small and medium-sized production companies and partnerships with creative talent.
+Fremantle continues to target acquisitions of small and medium-sized production companies and partnerships with creative talent.

 Fremantle also bought minority stakes in a number of new production companies to secure first access to their creative talent and output.
 Working with world-class storytellers is key to Fremantle’s scripted strategy.

-Combining the strengths of RTL Group’s core business – high reach, brand safety and emotional storytelling – with data and targeting offers significant growth potential for the Group’s largest revenue stream: advertising.
+Combining the strengths of RTL Group’s core business – high reach, brand safety and emotional storytelling – with data and targeting offers growth potential for the Group’s largest revenue stream: advertising.
 Addressable TV will grow the available inventory, attract new advertisers and can be sold at a premium compared to traditional linear TV advertising.

 RTL Group’s largest unit, RTL Deutschland, is responsible for the Group’s ad-tech business, Smartclip.
 Based on Smartclip technology, RTL aims to create an open ad-tech platform tailored to the needs of European broadcasters and streaming services.
 Accordingly, RTL Deutschland will invest further in evolving and growing the Smartclip platform.
-This includes acquisitions such as French ad-tech company Realytics, which complemented the existing ad-tech stack.
-Realytics systematically analyses the impact of TV advertising on advertiser websites and ensures data availability for digital ad decision-making.

 In competing with the global tech platforms, new alliances and partnerships between European media companies become increasingly important.